njsdias/ml_approaches/05_categorical_variables/README.md

-#Categorical variables
+# Categorical variables

 In this folder there are two datasets:
-- cat_in dat
+- cat in dat
-- us census
+- us adult census

-Here, are examples how we model datasets with categorical features.
+Here, are examples how we can model datasets with categorical features.

-DIfferent techniques and models are applied to achieve the objective.
+Different techniques and models are applied to achieve the objective.

-Extra details are in each folder.
+Extra details can be found inside of each folder.